Volunteer, How You Can Help

 Fundraising

-Feeding twenty-seven therapy horses is not cheap!
+Feeding twenty-five therapy horses is not cheap!
 You can help by promoting events, acquiring silent auction items, join the crafting committee, and selling T-shirts, squeeze horses, and horseshoe art.
 You can also have your own peer-to-peer fundraising campaign on social media with the proceeds being donated to Barnabas.
 Every little bit counts!

 Events